109 South 59th Avenue West/5905 Raleigh St | Architect: Unknown | Built: 1894 | Lost: 1959

-In 1916 the congregation of St. Stephen’s moved on, selling their church for $200 to the Good Shepherd Roman Catholic parish, organized in 1914.
-Good Shepherd purchased lots at 5905 Raleigh Street and moved the church building to the new site by rolling it down Raleigh Street on logs.
-By 1919 the building (shown here in the 1950s) had been enlarged and remodeled with the addition of a steeple, a new entrance, and a stained-glass window.
-The church served until 1959 when the congregation had it demolished after building a new church left of the parsonage.
-The Duluth Diocese closed the newer Good Shepherd in 1997 due to “a shortage of priests.”
-That church has been home to the Raleigh-Edison Charter School since 1999.
+Organized in 1890, West Duluth’s St. Stephen’s Lutheran German Evangelical congregation built its church in 1894 on the southwest corner of Sixty-Seventh Avenue West and Raleigh Street.
+The small clapboard building featured several lancet windows and a square, steepleless tower over the front entrance along Raleigh Street.
+In 1916 the congregation of St. Stephen’s moved on, selling their church to the Good Shepherd Roman Catholic congregation.
+Good Shepherd was organized in 1914 by Southern Italian immigrants who were soon joined by their Catholic Slavonian neighbors.
+The congregation purchased lots at 5905 Raleigh Street and moved the church building to the new site by rolling it down Raleigh Street on logs.
+The building was then enlarged and remodeled with an addition to the rear, a pyramidal steeple for the tower, and a Gothic entrance fitted with stained-glass windows.
+The building served until 1959 when the congregation had it demolished after they constructed a new facility next door.
+The Duluth Diocese closed the 1916 Good Shepherd in 1997 due to a shortage of priests.
+In 1999 the building became the home of the Raleigh-Edison Charter School.